 Your solar lights may not be broken

 Every battery in any solar product will eventually need replacing.
 On average they only last for up to 600 charges so you’ll find that usually within 2 years a replacement is needed.
 At Lights4fun we ensure that all our solar items that we manufacture have a removable and replaceable battery, so you can have more years of illumination.
 In some cases the battery can run out or fail earlier than expected thus leading customers to believe that their solar product has broken and will need replacing.
 Fear not!
 Most of the time changing the battery can be the solution and it could save you a small fortune if you’re a solar light addict.
-If your Lights4fun solar powered lights fail within their first year you’ve got the peace of mind that you’re covered by our extended 12 month warranty.
+If your Lights4fun solar powered lights fail within their first two years you’ve got the peace of mind that you’re covered by our extended 24 month warranty.